Kainy2/zuri-web3-internship/README.md

-# Repository for the Zuri solidity internship

-All tasks given are in their corresponding branches
+# Staking token in staking and rewards file in file ./Staking.sol

 # Basic Sample Hardhat Project